christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ---
 layout: default
 open_links_in_new_tab: true
-title: "From Aži Dahāka to Jesus: How the Sarmatian Dragon Cult Forged Christianity"
+title: "The Sarmatian Dragon Cult: Aži Dahāka as the Proto-Christ"
 date: 2024-08-13
 category: books
 ---

-From Aži Dahāka to Jesus: How the Sarmatian Dragon Cult Forged Christianity
+The Sarmatian Dragon Cult: Aži Dahāka as the Proto-Christ

 By Ralph Perrier

 *I will not presume to speak of anything except what Christ has